Healthy Homes Assessment Mount Victoria

 What We Do

-As building inspectors we are experts in all elements involved in specialist house Inspections.
-We are there to ensure that you make the correct choice when it comes to buying your next home.
+As building inspectors, we are experts in all aspects of expert house Inspections.
+We’re here to ensure that you make the best choice when it comes to purchasing your next property.

-We are serious about your investment We will conduct comprehensive checks to make sure you don’t be faced with any costly or unexpected unpleasant surprises, so you can relax and focus on the exciting aspects of buying or owning a house.
+We are serious about your investment and conduct detailed checks to ensure you don’t be faced with any costly or unexpected unpleasant surprises, so you are able to relax and focus on the fun parts of buying or owning your own home.

-We specialise in a range of solutions to ensure that you are completely informed about the condition of any property you may be contemplating buying or selling as well as additional services.
+We are specialised in a range of services to ensure that you are fully updated on the condition of any property you could be looking to purchase or sell in addition to other services.

-With our systemised method of conducting your home inspection as well as the latest technology in software including digital photos imbedded into your document, you can actually see any issues that may be discovered.
-With our detailed reporting it’s no wonder we receive so many referrals from clients our services to their family and acquaintances.
+Our systematic approach to your property inspection as well as the latest technology in software which includes digital photos in the Report, you are able to actually see any problems that might be identified.
+Thanks to our comprehensive report, it is no wonder that we get so many clients recommending our service to family members and friends.

 • Pre Purchase & Pre Sale Reports